opus1269/photo-screen-saver/README.md

   On many Chrome OS devices the display will not sleep if the screensaver is running.
   You can use the Screensaver/Keep awake scheduling feature to control when the screensaver is displayed.

   ***

+* **I have the Keep awake on, but my system is shutting down.
+Why is that?**

+  The Keep awake features are requests to the computer and do not have to be honored.
+  The display request is almost always honored, but the system request isn't.
+In particular, many PC's will put the computer to sleep if you have them set to do this.

+  ***